eweston722-del/hzd-encounter-generator/README.md

 - generate encounter maps either in path, random or grid mode
 - generate terrain for the maps
 - generate custom encounter briefs based on the mechanics for random generation used in Horizon Forbidden West: Seeds of Rebellion

+## Credits

+All credit for the used image resources goes to Guerilla Gamesa and Steamforged Games